ztyyLV/web-twain-docs/faq/failed-to-load-resource.md

 ### Resolution

-For v17.1.1 or older versions, choose one of the following approaches
+<ul>For v17.1.1 or older versions, choose one of the following approaches

 1) <a href="https://www.dynamsoft.com/web-twain/docs/about/getsupport.html" target="_blank">Contact Dynamsoft</a> for a new MSI for client-side.